jennomics/WorkflowPaper/Organism Identification using 16s rRNA gene sequence.md

 #Organism identification using 16S rRNA gene sequence
 It is necessary to screen the 16S rDNA Sanger sequencing results for possible genome sequencing candidates.
-We recommend starting with BLAST results, then continuing onto the Genomes Online Database (GOLD), and performing an internet search to obtain information about the organism you have isolated.
+We recommend starting with BLAST results, then continuing onto the Genomes Online Database (GOLD).
+This is a large database containing most sequenced genomes and many ongoing sequencing projects.
+Sometimes the use of GOLD and an internet search will be sufficient to obtain information about the organism you have isolated.
 In many cases, it will be useful to build a phylogenetic tree to aid in identification, as the BLAST search results may not be sufficiently informative.

 ##BLAST 16S rDNA sequence
 Begin by navigating to the Standard Nucleotide BLAST at NCBI: